 It is a common misconception that court orders are set in stone.
-Sometimes, dissolution actions are not finalized even after a final judgment and decree is entered.
-There are opportunities to modify important decisions such as child support, child custody, alimony, and even parenting time.
-It is even sometimes possible to file a motion to change the provisions of an existing court order.
+Sometimes, dissolution actions are not finalized even after a judgment and decree is entered – it is possible to file a motion to change the provisions of an existing court order.

 Understanding the Process

 In general, judges do not want to change court orders.
 To modify a dissolution action, you will have to prove that there has been a substantial, material, and permanent change in circumstances.
 Certain living arrangement and social issues can alter what is possible and what is in the best interest of the children.
 For example, alimony orders may be modified if the spouse who pays the support now earns much less money, or the receiving ex-spouse remarries.

 Here are some of the most common types of post-decree modifications we see in our practice:

 - Custody modification: If you would like more time with your child, you will have to present evidence that your circumstances have changed since the last custody order was issued.
 You may also show your child’s physical or emotional health is in danger and that the child should stay with you or spend more time with you.

 - Child support modification: Some child support decisions become unfair after circumstances change.
 You may be able to modify child support orders if there was a substantial increase or decrease in earnings to either party, if there was a change in the cost of living for either party, or if there are extraordinary medical expenses for the child.

 - Alimony: To change alimony, there must be a clause in the agreement that allows the previously accepted support to be modifiable.
 Often, it is agreed that alimony is not modifiable, or not modifiable for a specific term.
 Pennsylvania law states that unless exceptions are agreed to, alimony terminates upon remarriage, death of either party, cohabitation, or at the end of the agreed term.